What To Do After A Car Accident Injury

 Insurance companies (even your own) are less concerned with your full recovery of expenses than they are with minimizing the amount that they will have to pay out following your accident.

-If you or a loved one has been injured in an auto accident with a negligent or reckless driver, you have the right to sue for full and fair compensation.
+If you or a loved one has been injured in a car accident or any motor vehicle accident with a negligent or reckless driver, you have the right to sue for full and fair compensation.
 No insurance company will make an initial settlement or coverage offer equal to the amount that an experienced personal injury attorney can secure on your behalf.

 At Brannon & Brannon, we build cases to secure maximum compensation for our clients.
 Based in Fort Walton Beach, we handle cases throughout the Florida Panhandle, serving clients injured in Okaloosa, Walton and Santa Rosa counties since 1991.

-Successful Case Results Involving All Types Of Motor Vehicle Accident Injuries
+Successful Case Results Involving All Types Of Car Accident Injuries

 Whether you are from Florida or from out of state, you need a local lawyer who knows the local courts, doctors and insurance providers to apply appropriate leverage in your case.
 We collaborate with medical experts to establish full and fair compensation for your past, present and future expenses involving: